NathanTheGr8/SCCMPackageAutomation/README.md

     - The SCCM Management console installed
     - The SCCM cmdlet library

+  Note tested with SCCM 1906, not sure if it works in other versions.

-These imports should be handled automatically when running the New-StandardChangeSCCMPackage function.
+These imports should be handled automatically when running the New-SCCMPackage and New-SCCMApplication functions.

 Powershell App Deployment Toolkit (PSADT)
   - I assume all packages are PSADT packages and install files are in the files directory.
   - I asssume you have Deploy-Application.ps1 at the root folder of the package.
+  - I assume you have a script called SCCMApplicationDetection.ps1 in the SupportFiles directory.

 ### Sources